subbuworkspace/SQL-Fraud-Detection-Bank-project/README.md

 •	Fraud by Transaction Type: Analyzed the occurrence of fraud across different transaction types.

-•	Average Amount for Fraud vs. Non-Fraudulent Transactions: Compare the average amounts between fraudulent and non-fraudulent transactions.
+•	Average Amount for Fraud vs. Non-Fraudulent Transactions: Compare the average amounts between fraudulent and non-fraudulent transactions. we have several analysis thro SQL and achive the requirements of the project.